Financial Assistance for Teacher Education Students

 Information about financial aid and scholarships for our teacher education majors.

-The Financial Aid Office at SUNY Plattsburgh is your first stop for information about financial assistance at both the undergraduate and graduate level.
+Student financial services (financial aid and student accounts) at SUNY Plattsburgh is your first stop for information about financial assistance at both the undergraduate and graduate level.

-The Financial Aid Office processes more than $55 million in financial assistance each academic year.
+Student financial services processes more than $55 million in financial assistance each academic year.
 Aid is offered from federal, state, institutional and private programs.
 In order to be determined for financial aid eligibility, including student loans, students must complete the Free Application for Federal Student Aid (FAFSA) once each year.

 The Teacher Education Unit has a number of scholarships available to both undergraduate and graduate education majors.